alanng10/PeninsularMalaysia/Docue/a.md

 The word "Cenha" first letter "C" refers to civil that is applicable to all.
 Second letter "e" refers to instance of network effect.
 Third letter "n" refers to instance of effect unit.
+Fourth letter "h" refers to instance of host.